lasp-lang/lasp/README.md

-Lasp: A Language for Distributed, Eventually Consistent Computations with CRDTs
+Lasp: A Language for Distributed, Eventually Consistent Computations
 =======================================================

 Curious about what we're building?
 Try out these posts: